UBC-MDS/DSCI554_Project/Milestone1/proposal.md

 1) Exploratory Data Analysis (EDA)
 - Summarize main characteristics of variables
-- Adjust assumption or method
+- Adjust assumptions or method

 2) Regression Test
 - Perform Ordered Logistic Regression on the results of the survey